alkemist-17/brain-fact/README.md

 - The supported character set of operators is { '+', ',', '-', '.', '<', '>', '[', ']' }.
 Any other character is considered a comment.
 - The input must be a valid utf-8 encoded file.
 - The default size of the slice is 32767 cells.
+- The max bytecode size is 65535 bytes.
 - The pointer starts at position 0 of the tape.
 - Output is not necessarily done with a monospace font.
 It will depend on the local context.
 - I/O operations are done during execution, so all programs are interactive.